go to the AUS-e-TUTE homepage

 The blue boxes surround individual amino acids.

-The red text shows the position of the peptide bonds (peptide or amide linkages) joining the amino acids together.
+The red text shows the position of the peptide bonds (peptide or amide linkages, OC-NH) joining the amino acids together.

 Each 3 letter symbol represents an amino acid, eg, Leu stands for leucine.